Neutropenia: A Vulnerable Time for Infections

 provider know if the area becomes irritated or if you develop hemorrhoids.

 Brush your teeth after meals with a soft toothbrush.
-Rinse your mouth twice daily
+Talk with your healthcare provider

 Avoid accidents and injuries.
 Be careful not to cut yourself in any way, including

 the cuticles of your nails.
-Use an electric shaver instead of a razor to avoid cutting
+Use an electric shaver instead of a razor to prevent cutting

 yourself while shaving.